The-OpenROAD-Project/OpenROAD-flow-scripts/docs/tutorials/Notebooks.md

 # Colab Quickstart

+Notebook-based packaging offers three main benefits:
+1. Colab is completely free to use, and can be accessed from any web browser.
+1. Colab notebooks can be easily shared with others, making it a great tool for teams to collaborate and manage OpenROAD design runs.
+1. The notebook can easily be modified to be used for on-premise servers, or notebook-based cloud providers such as LambdaLabs/ Paperspace.

-We provide Google Colab-based notebook packaging for a quickstart to OpenROAD-flow-scripts as follows:
+We provide two notebooks for a quickstart to OpenROAD-flow-scripts functionality as follows:

 ## OpenROAD-flow-scripts Automated RTL-GDSII Flow